matiasAguirreE/twitter-censor-plugin/README.md

 The project is organized into the following directories:

-1. `backend`: Contains the API server, machine learning model, and database logic.
+1. `app-ia`: Contains the API server, machine learning model, and database logic.
 2. `frontend-extension`: Contains the browser extension (JavaScript/TypeScript) for detecting and hiding toxic content.
 3. `data`: Contains datasets used for training and labeling.
    - `raw`: Raw, unprocessed tweet data.